sagold/FuzzyFilePath/README.md

 - Characters `.` and `/` are not replaced on autocomplete
 	- using the triggers, those characters will be removed (weird)
-	- not when opening automaticall.
-Pay attention to wrong results
+	- not when opening automatically
+	- pay attention to wrong results after triggering completion
 - Inserts `""` when no scope *string* is found